z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_02_SimpleMaskedSprite.md

-Recall from the first article in this series that we used a simple 8x8 [circle graphic](https://github.com/z88dk/z88dk/blob/master/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md#program-1---sp1-circle-sprite) as our sprite, and that the data for it was defined in assembly language as opposed to 'C' in order to make the graphical data little easier to look at.
+Recall from the first article in this series that we used a simple 8x8 [circle graphic](https://github.com/z88dk/z88dk/blob/master/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md#program-1---sp1-circle-sprite) as our sprite, and that the data for it was defined in assembly language as opposed to 'C' in order to make the graphical data a little easier to look at.
 We're going to continue with that approach.
 For our masked sprite we'll use the same circle sprite and a mask for it, as seen here, circle to the left, mask to the right: